Testing One Hypothesis Multiple times: Practical matters

-In general, the choice of $R$ not only impacts the upper bound/approximation for the global p-value in \eqref{bound2}, but also impacts the observed value of the test statistics, $c_R$, which we assume converges to $c$, as $R\rightarrow\infty$, see \eqref{cR}.
+In general, $R$ impacts the upper bound/approximation for the global p-value in \eqref{bound2}, as well as the observed value of the test statistics, $c_R$, which we assume converges to $c$, as $R\rightarrow\infty$.
 Specifically, if the gap between $\theta_r$ and $\theta_{r+1}$ is wider than the signal width, $c_R$ may underestimate $c$, and the signal may be missed.
-Thus, for signal identification problems where the signal is typically localized over a small region of the search interval, a higher resolution is required not only to increase the accuracy of the estimate in \eqref{real_bound}, but also to avoid false negatives, which would in turn adversely affect the power of the test.
-Conversely, in Examples 2 and 3, the signal is spread either over the whole parameter space or over a large portion of it.
-Thus, as shown in the right panels of Figure 1 of the Supplementary Material, convergence is achieved quickly because the underlying processes are characterized by smooth sample paths (left panels).
-In these cases the choice of $R$ should be based on the level of accuracy of $c_R$ as an estimate for the maximum of the underlying process, and its location over the search range.
+Thus, if the signal is suspected to be localized over a small region of the search interval, a higher resolution is required to accurately estimate \eqref{real_bound} and avoid false negatives, which would in turn adversely affect the power of the test.

+Conversely, in Examples~2 and 3, the signal is spread either over the whole parameter space or over a large portion of it.
+In these cases the choice of $R$ should be based on the desired level of accuracy of both $c_R$ as an estimate for the maximum of the underlying process and of the value of $\theta$ at which the maximum occurs, i.e.,